-Likewise, your attention to detail may make you incredibly useful at problem solving.
+Likewise, your attention to detail may make you incredibly successful at problem solving.

-Currently, there is no specific test that can diagnose Asperger syndrome in adults.
-There are no current diagnostic criteria for Asperger syndrome in adults either.
+Currently, there’s no specific test that can diagnose Asperger’s syndrome in adults.
+There are no current diagnostic criteria for Asperger’s syndrome in adults either.

 Autism spectrum disorders are usually diagnosed in early childhood.
-It’s very unusual for you to reach adulthood without an autism diagnosis if you show signs or symptoms.
+It’s becoming less common for you to reach adulthood without an autism diagnosis if you show signs or symptoms.
 However, it’s not impossible.

-If you believe you have autism spectrum disorder, discuss your symptoms with your doctor.
-You may be preferred to a specialist, such as a psychologist or psychiatrist, who can assess your behaviors and symptoms and help determine if you do indeed have AS or another ASD.
+If you believe you have autism spectrum disorder, discuss your symptoms with your healthcare provider.
+You may be referred to a specialist, such as a psychologist or psychiatrist, who can assess your behaviors and symptoms, and help determine if you have AS or another ASD.

 - Social observations.
-Your doctor may ask you about your social life.
+Your healthcare provider may ask you about your social life.
 They want to assess your social skills and your interactions with others.
-This can help them gauge how significantly your symptoms impact this area of your life.
+This can help them gauge how significantly your symptoms affect this area of your life.

 - Physical issues.
-Your doctor will want to rule out possible underlying health conditions that could account for your symptoms.
+Your healthcare provider will want to rule out possible underlying health conditions that could account for your symptoms.

 - Other conditions.
 People with AS frequently experience anxiety, depression, and hyperactivity.
 In fact, AS may be misdiagnosed as one of these conditions.
-When a trained specialist is able to examine you, however, you may receive a proper diagnosis.
+When a trained specialist is able to examine you, however, it’s more likely you’ll receive a proper diagnosis.

 Is Asperger’s still a diagnosis?

-Asperger syndrome is no longer included in the new edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
-If you have Asperger syndrome, your doctor may still use the term Asperger syndrome or Asperger’s.
+Asperger’s syndrome is no longer included in the new edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
+If you have Asperger’s syndrome, your healthcare provider may still use the term Asperger syndrome or Asperger’s.
 However, your diagnosis will be autism spectrum disorder.

-There is no cure for Asperger syndrome.
-However, these treatments may help adults with autism cope with symptoms and difficulties.
+There’s no cure for Asperger’s syndrome.
+However, these treatments may help autistic adults cope with symptoms and difficulties.

 - Speech therapy.
 A speech pathologist can work with you to learn voice control and modulation.

 - Vocational therapy.
-Most adults with autism can and do maintain full-time, successful jobs.
+Most autistic adults can and do maintain full-time, successful jobs.
 However, some people may face career-related difficulties.
 A vocational therapist can help you find solutions for the issues you face at work so that you can continue to be successful.

 - Medications.
 In adulthood, prescription drugs may be used to treat individual symptoms, such as anxiety or hyperactivity.
-Some doctors may also prescribe medications to try to reduce symptoms of AS.
-These medicines include stimulants, antipsychotics, and serotonin reuptake inhibitors (SSRIs).
+Some healthcare providers may also prescribe medications to try to reduce symptoms of AS.
+These medications include stimulants, antipsychotics, and serotonin reuptake inhibitors (SSRIs).

-You may also practice repetitive behaviors and develop a hyper focus on routine and rules.
+You may also practice repetitive behaviors and develop a hyperfocus on routines and rules.

 However, adults with AS often have strong intellectual abilities and vocabulary skills.
 You pay great attention to detail and can focus for extended periods of time.

-While most individuals with Asperger syndrome or an autism spectrum disorder will be diagnosed as children, some adults will not find a solution to their symptoms until adulthood.
+While most individuals with Asperger’s syndrome or an autism spectrum disorder will be diagnosed as children, some adults will not find a solution to their symptoms until adulthood.

-With a diagnosis of Asperger syndrome, you can find therapies and treatments to help you cope with any challenges you face and live a healthy, productive life that is fulfilling and happy.
+With a diagnosis of autism spectrum disorder, you can find therapies and treatments to help you cope with any challenges you face and live a healthy, productive life that’s fulfilling and happy.